 - The Beluga Whale, also popular as white whale and Delphinapterus leucas, is an extremely distinctive whale, and an Arctic and sub-Arctic cetacean.

-- It is one of two members of the family Monodontidae, along with the narwhal, and the only member of the genus Delphinapterus.
+- It also forms one of two members of the family Monodontidae, along with the narwhal, and the only member of the genus Delphinapterus.

-- This white whale is famous as melonhead, beluga or sea canary due to its high-pitched twitter.
+- This white whale is also rather famous as melonhead, beluga or sea canary due to its high-pitched twitter.

-- The Delphinapterus leucas adapted to life in the Arctic, so has a number of anatomical and physiological characteristics that differentiate it from other cetaceans.
+- In addition, the Delphinapterus leucas adapted to life in the Arctic, so has a number of anatomical and physiological characteristics that differentiate it from other cetaceans.

-- Among these are its unmistakable all-white coloring, and the absence of a dorsal fin.
+- Finally, among these remain its unmistakable all-white coloring and the absence of a dorsal fin.

 Beluga Whale Physical Description

-The beluga’s body size is between that of a dolphin’s and a true whale’s, with males growing to a length of approximately 18 ft (5.5 m) long and weighing up to 3,500 lbs (1,600 kg).
+The body size of the Beluga Whale is between that of a dolphin’s and a true whale’s, with males growing to a length of roughly 18 ft (5.5 m) long and weighing up to 3,500 lbs (1,600 kg).

-The white whale has a stocky body as well as the greatest percentage of blubber.
-Its sense of hearing is highly developed and thanks to the echolocation, it can move about and find blowholes under sheet ice.
+The white whale also has a stocky body as well as the greatest percentage of blubber.
+In addition, its sense of hearing is highly developed and thanks to the echolocation, it can move about and find blowholes under sheet ice.

 Its body is round, particularly when well fed and tapers less smoothly to the head than the tail.
 The sudden tapering to the base of its neck gives it the appearance of shoulders, unique among cetaceans.